 For $129.99, you will receive your Voloom, a User’s Manual, a sectioning brush, three grip clips to section off your hair, and a heat resistant travel pouch.
 I especially love the travel pouch because I have also found it useful for my flat iron.
 The sectioning brush is also much nicer than the usual one I purchase from the hair salon.
 And the grip clips work well for the actual technique to style your hair (more on that later).
 I use one for each side of my hair and one for the back.
 So the “free gifts” that are included with purchase are actually quite useful!

 You will also receive a one year warranty with your purchase as well as a thirty day money back guarantee.
-This is advertised on the Amazon listing as well, but I went straight through the Voloom website just incase I had any issues.
-I thought it may be easier to deal directly with the manufacturer.
-To date (four months of use), I have not had any issues so I cannot report on customer service.
+This is advertised on the Amazon listing as well, so no worries about buying through Amazon rather than straight through the Voloom website.
+Personally I am an Amazon junkie and it’s just so easy and convenient, I always buy there first!
+To date (nine months of use), I have not had any issues so I cannot report on customer service on either end.

 EASE OF USE